-The NCIDQ Practicum Exam, or PRAC, is an entirely computer-based exam that does not require the knowledge of any special drafting software that tests your application of the interior design body of knowledge in building systems, building codes, contract documents, and health, safety, and welfare.
+The NCIDQ Practicum Exam, or PRAC, is an entirely computer-based exam that does not require the knowledge of any special drafting software.
+PRAC tests your application of the interior design body of knowledge in building systems, building codes, contract documents, and health, safety, and welfare.

 How is the Interior Design Practicum Exam organized?